Introduction

 - Ensure the tank valve is closed before transport.

-- Keep the tank upright in your vehicle, securing it to prevent tipping.
+- Keep the tank upright in your vehicle and secure it to prevent tipping.

 - Follow Facility Instructions

-- Upon arrival, follow the disposal facility’s procedures for dropping off the tank.
+- Upon arrival, adhere to the disposal facility’s procedures for dropping off the tank.

-- Some facilities may require a form to be completed or a small fee for disposal.
+- Some locations may require you to complete a form or pay a small disposal fee.

 Advanced Techniques for Propane Tank Disposal

-For those looking to enhance their disposal efforts, consider these advanced techniques:
+To further enhance your disposal efforts, consider these advanced techniques:

 - Tank Exchange Programs

-- Many propane suppliers offer exchange programs, allowing you to swap your old tank for a new or refilled one.
+- Many propane suppliers offer exchange programs where you can swap your old tank for a new or refilled one.

 - This option is convenient and ensures proper disposal or recycling of your old tank.